After flowering the structure formed from the ovaries and bearing the seeds in it, such structure of the flower is known as Fruit.

 - Fleshy Fruits: Fleshy fruits have three layers of fruit wall: epicarp, mesocarp, and endocarp.
 These fruits are produced by superior or inferior syncarpous gynoecium.

 - Simple Dry Fruits: The pericarp of simple dry fruits is typically dry and hard.
 It does not have the three layers of epicarp, mesocarp, and endocarp.
-This pericarp is broken down in some dry fruits, and the seeds are scattered or dispersed.
-Those are fruits that are dehisce.
+This pericarp is broken down into some dry fruits, and the seeds are scattered or dispersed.
+Those are fruits that are dehisced.

 The pericarp is further divided into one or more seeded segments in some fruits.
 All of those are a fruit that seems to be schizocarpic.
 Even after maturing/ripening, the pericarp in some fruits is not dehisced.